1995parham/deities/README.md

       imagePullPolicy: Always # REQUIRED
 ```

-Without `imagePullPolicy: Always`, the deployment will fail to update, and Deities will return an error.
+Without `imagePullPolicy: Always`, the deployment will fail to update, and Deities will stick in a loop.

 ### Digest-based Updates